picotech/picosdk-ethernet-protocol-examples/README.md

 ##### Microsoft Windows

 * Use the Ethernet Settings utility provided with the PicoLog software to configure the IP address and port of the device, or alternatively
-* Use one of our [software examples](https://github.com/picotech) to do the same.
+* Use one of our [software examples](https://github.com/picotech) for the relevant device driver to do the same.

 ##### Linux

-* Use one of our [software examples](https://github.com/picotech) to configure the IP address and port of the device.
+* Use one of our [software examples](https://github.com/picotech) for the relevant device driver to configure the IP address and port of the device.

 ##### Mac OS X

-* Use one of our [software examples](https://github.com/picotech) to configure the IP address and port of the device.
+* Use one of our [software examples](https://github.com/picotech) for the relevant device driver to configure the IP address and port of the device.

 #### Examples